osmoscraft/osmosnote/packages/server/public/devlog.md

 - Consider consolidating change tracking service with history service (caret state is an outlier) (track change and runAtomic are always together)
 - Ctrl + k to insert link
 - Add file format without save command
+- Customizable home page with blocks of queries
 - DONE
   - Click to open link in current window
   - Ctrl + Click to open link in new window